 Milk serves multiple purposes in a cornbread recipe:

-• Moisture: It ensures that the cornmeal and flour are adequately hydrated, which is vital for creating a cohesive batter.
+- Moisture: is essential to ensure the cornmeal and flour are properly hydrated, creating a cohesive batter.

 Exploring Texture, Flavor, and Moisture

-Cornbread can range from dry and crumbly to soft and moist, depending on the ratio of ingredients.
-The texture you prefer will determine how a substitution, like using heavy cream instead of milk, might impact the final product.
+Cornbread can vary from dry and crumbly to soft and moist, depending on the ingredient ratios.
+The texture you prefer will influence how substitutions, such as using heavy cream instead of milk, affect the final result.

-1. Texture: Traditional cornbread made with milk has a slightly coarse crumb due to the cornmeal.
-Substituting milk with heavy cream could make the texture richer and denser.
+- Texture: Traditional cornbread made with milk typically has a slightly coarse crumb from the cornmeal.
+Replacing milk with heavy cream can result in a richer, denser texture.

-2. Flavor: Milk adds a subtle sweetness and creaminess.
-Heavy cream’s richer taste can elevate this, creating a more indulgent flavor profile.
+- Flavor: Milk adds a subtle sweetness and creaminess.
+Heavy cream’s richer taste can enhance the flavor, creating a more indulgent and luxurious profile.

 Understanding these basics will help you experiment with heavy cream while maintaining the essence of traditional cornbread.